infominer33/infominer33.github.io/index.md

 ---

-**I aim to create content of the highest quality, relating complex subjects in a clear and concise fashion, and supplying essential details, with quality sources for additional study.**
+**I aim to create content of the highest quality - relating complex subjects in a clear and concise fashion - supplying essential details, with quality sources for further study.**

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming (at the moment, web development) and data science.